juvers/FortunaDomum/README.md

 - Access control layers will also be introduced to further create a robust foolproof design

 --

+### ToDo:
+- Use Bootstraps Flexbox for better layouts
+- Use css grid if time permits
+- Improve styling

+--
 #### N.B.
 Due to the multiple folder structure, I have decided to build the back end and authentication on a separate project to enhance surfing through folders.